 The mission of ESU No. 19 is to partner with Omaha Public Schools to provide innovative and quality educational services to enhance the educational opportunities which enable all students to achieve their highest potential.
 Contracted and core services in the area of professional development, media technology, special education, and information technology, support the diverse needs of Omaha Public School District (the District).
 ESU No. 19 is structured to provide core services to the District and, on a cost reimbursable basis, to other school districts throughout the State of Nebraska.
-ESU No. 19 works in cooperation with the District to support the District's aims and goals.
-The mission and aims of the District were established by the Board of Education of the District.
+ESU No. 19 works in cooperation with the District to support the District's mission, vision, and values.
+The mission, vision, and values of the District were established by the Board of Education of the District.
 These serve as the basic framework for budget and policy decisions.
-The mission statement is: The mission of the Omaha Public Schools is to prepare all students to excel in college, career, and life.
+The District's mission, vision, and values are: